kiart-tantasi/league-of-legends-app/README.md

 # About project

 - This is a simple app to see League of Legends match history
-- Client is React and API is Spring Boot
+- Client is React and API is Go
-- API is being replaced by Go (`./go-api`)
+- Spring was fully replaced by Go (2024/05/05)

 # Roadmap